groupby/elements-logic/README.md

 ### Project-wide linting

-To lint all the SFX-Logic packages at once, run the following commands at the root of the monorepo:
+To lint all the Elements-Logic packages at once, run the following commands at the root of the monorepo:

 - To lint all files within each package's `src` directory:
 ```sh